Open-Pectus/Open-Pectus/DEVELOPMENT.md

 ```

 The build server builds a distribution.
-This is not normally needed in a developer environment.
+This is not normally needed in a developer environment
+but can be necessary to test building docker images.
 To build a distribution:

+Optionally, to include frontend in the build, build the frontend and copy the contents of
+openpectus/frontend/dist
+into
+openpectus/aggregator/frontend-dist

 ```
 cd Open-Pectus
-python -m build
+python -m build -o openpectus/dist
 ```